 It’s an easy choice for the lovable giant Dane.
 Not only is the bed is able to withstand their weight, it is comfortable and stylish as well!

-While purchasing a top-notch bed should save you money in the long run, we realize that price is always a concern.
-For that reason, we also highly recommend the KOPEKS Deluxe Orthopedic Dog Bed.
+While purchasing a top-notch bed should save you money in the long run, I realize that price is always a concern.
+For that reason, I also highly recommend the KOPEKS Deluxe Orthopedic Dog Bed.

 Thanks to its 100% orthopedic-grade, hypoallergenic memory foam, it not only provides complete support for a more restful sleep but can also help soothe joint and muscle discomfort for pups with arthritis, hip dysplasia, and other joint conditions.